2019-2020 Board Meetings

 The School Board on Dec.
 19, 2019, recognized Ray-Pec Director of Child Nutrition Sarah Chellberg, at left.
 Sarah is the current president of the Missouri School Nutrition Association Board of Directors.
 She is pictured with School Board President Ruth Johnson.

 Board honors softball team

-The School Board on Thursday night recognized the Ray-Pec High School softball team for placing 2nd in the state!
+The School Board on Nov.
+21, 2019, recognized the Ray-Pec High School softball team for placing 2nd in the state!
 Front row, from left: Madison Busby, Elizabeth Pace, Alexis Helzer, Brooke Law, Lexi Blackmon, Haley Smuder, and McKenna Wilson.
 Middle row: Natalie Bates, Kerstyn Finch, Laney Killpack, Kate Lewis, Katlynn McConville, and Camryn Stickel.
 Back row: Head Coach Jim Brown and Board Member Billy King.
 Not pictured: Players Aubrey Brown and Izzy Messer, Coaches Bruce Sharp, Gary Renshaw, and Lauren Way.

 Work Session: Nov.
 14, 2019

 The Board met on Nov.
 14 to discuss Long Range Facility Planning and to hear an update about planned capital improvements.

 Enrollment in the Ray-Pec School District is projected to reach nearly 6,800 students (grades K-12) by 2023-24 and nearly 7,100 students by the 2029-2030 school year.

 Those projections were shared by Rob Schwartz with RSP Associates, an educational planning firm, during a presentation on Nov.
 14 to the Board of Education.
 The report provided detailed enrollment, demographic, and development information.